top of page

 Kava Kava is a traditional South Pacific Island native ceremonial herb enjoyed for centuries by the Polynesians for its calming, sedative, and mildly euphoric properties.
 It is made from the Piper methysticum root plant, which is a relative of black pepper, and is traditionally consumed as a beverage in spiritual and social rituals.

-Kava is today enjoyed globally as a non-addictive, natural remedy to managing stress and mild anxiety relief.
+Kava is today enjoyed globally as a non-addictive, natural remedy for managing stress and mild anxiety relief.

 Primary Health Benefit of Kava Kava